 If a player is injured and ruled out for the rest of the season, his team can apply for the disabled player exception.
 It allows a club to sign a replacement player for 50% of the injured player’s salary, or for the amount of the non-taxpayer mid-level exception, whichever is lesser.
 So if the non-taxpayer MLE were worth $5MM, a team could replace a disabled $7MM player for up to $3.5MM (50%) or a disabled $13MM player for up to $5MM (MLE amount).

 Unlike the mid-level and bi-annual exceptions, the disabled player exception can only be used on a single player.
 However, a team can use it to either sign a free agent or acquire a player in a trade.
 If a team uses its exception to take on salary in a trade, it can acquire a player making up to 100% of the DPE amount, plus $100K.
 For example, a $4MM DPE could be used to trade for a player making $4.1MM.
-Free agents signed using the DPE can be offered a maximum of one year.
+A free agent signed using the DPE can be offered a maximum of one year, while a player acquired via trade using the DPE must be in the final year of his contract.

 The disabled player exception is rarely exercised, but it does give teams a backup plan of sorts, providing the means to replace seriously injured players.